econpy/newegg/README.md

 Run a script
 ------------
+First make sure the dependencies are installed:

+*   [lxml][lxmlgithub]
+*   [pandas][pandasgithub]
+*   [requests][requestsgithub])

-As long as the dependencies are installed (lxml, pandas, requests), just run one of the scripts to get the latest data.
-For example, to get the latest product data for solid state drives simply run:
+Then simply run one of the scripts to fetch the latest data and store it in the database.
+For example, to get the latest product data for solid state drives run:

 ```bash
 python ssd.py